 Malaysia Compensation Laws

-Malaysia standardized its minimum wage in January 2019 at a rate of 1,050 MYR a month, or 5.05 MYR an hour.
+Malaysia raised its minimum wage in February 2020 to 1,200 MYR a month.
 Whatever you decide to pay your employees, make sure to include it in a signed employment contract to avoid any litigation.

 Malaysia’s compensation laws also regulate overtime pay.
 If an employee works more than 48 hours per week, they must get 1.5 times their regular wages for any extra hours.